fa2k/raredisease-configs/README.md

 need to be downloaded. `refData` contains some configuration files, not just reference data.

 Scripts to download or prepare the reference files are under `scripts`.
+You can expect to have to alter the scripts with new versions of the singularity images, as they use specific versions of the tools to do their job.

 # Nextflow version